munificent/craftinginterpreters/book/calls-and-functions.md

 more than 255 arguments to a call.
 At the time, I said that was because clox would need a similar limit.
 Now you can see why -- since we stuff the argument count into the bytecode as a single-byte operand, we can only go up to 255.
-We need to verify that in this compiler too:
+We need to verify that in this compiler too.

 ^code arg-limit (1 before, 1 after)

 That's the front end.
-Let's skip over to the back end, with a quick stop in the middle to declare the new instruction:
+Let's skip over to the back end, with a quick stop in the middle to declare the new instruction.

 ^code op-call (1 before, 1 after)

+### Binding arguments to parameters

 Before we get to the implementation, we should think about what the stack looks like at the point of a call and what we need to do from there.
 When we reach the